Show All Answers

 No. Extensions cannot be granted over the phone.
 You must come into the court to request more time to pay a fine.
 Extensions for Driving Safety Course fees cannot be granted.
 You must appear by your appearance date to request Driving Safety and pay the fee required or you will lose that right.

 If you do not appear or pay your fine a courtesy letter will be mailed out giving you 10 days to contact the court.
-Failure to respond by that date will result in a charge of Failure to Appear ($210 fine) being filed against you and warrants for your arrest will be issued with additional fees.
+Failure to respond by that date may result in a charge of Failure to Appear ($210 fine) being filed against you and warrants for your arrest may be issued with additional fees.

 The warrants will be delivered to The Colony Police Department.
 These warrants are entered into a statewide computer system, are valid throughout the state, and are accessible to any peace officer.
 If you have received notice that your citation is in warrant status, you will need to dispose of this matter immediately to avoid the possibility of arrest.
 Warrant officers are assigned to actively pursue individuals in warrant status and you may be arrested at your place of employment or your home at any time.
-You may contact The Colony Warrant Division at 972-625-1887, or contact The Colony Municipal Court during normal business hours Monday - Frday 8 a.m. to 5 p.m. at 972-624-2200.
+You may contact The Colony Warrant Division at 972-624-2200, or contact The Colony Municipal Court during normal business hours Monday - Friday 8 a.m. to 5 p.m. at 972-624-2200.
+Please note that The Colony Municipal Court is closed from 12Noon to 1 p.m. for lunch.

 The most common options available to you for disposing of your warrant(s) are to come to the Municipal Court and pay fines in full by cash or your credit card.
-You may post a surety or cash escrow bond and request to see the Judge (unless your warrant is a capias pro fine and you have previously plead or appeared before the Judge and was found guilty, you must then pay the fine amount in full or lay the fine out in jail).
+Payment arrangements may also be available to you.
+You may post a surety or cash escrow bond and request to see the Judge (unless your warrant is a capias pro fine and you have previously plead or appeared before the Judge and was found guilty, you must then pay the fine amount in full, set up payment arrangements or lay the fine out in jail).
 You could retain an attorney or seek the services of a bonding company.

 No, the law states that you are in violation if the current registration sticker is not affixed to the front windshield of your vehicle.
 You will need to either pay the set fine ($150) or set a court date to see the Judge.

-Only if your vehicle inspection sticker was expired 60 days or less, and you get it inspected within 20 working days from the date of violation or before your first court appearance date, whichever is later.
-You must then bring in your proof of the inspection to the court clerk's office.
+Only if your vehicle registration was expired 60 days or less, and you get it registered within 20 working days from the date of violation or before your first court appearance date, whichever is later.
+You must then bring in your proof of the registration to the court clerk's office.
 The court can dismiss that violation with a $20 dismissal fee.
-If your inspection was expired more than 60 days, you must either pay the set fine ($150) or set a court date to appear before the Judge.
+If your registration was expired more than 60 days, you must either pay the set fine/court costs ($160), or set a court date to appear before the Judge.